 - One dose of intramuscular triamcinolone.
 In clinical trials, this treatment was seen to reduce inflammation in adults and also the number of asthma crises in children.

 - Anti-inflammatory therapies, such as tumor necrosis factor-alpha inhibitors.
-For some people, these drugs have proved beneficial for the immune system.
+For some people, these drugs for the immune system.

-- Immunosuppressive agents such as cyclosporin A. Some studies showed them to have beneficial effects.
+- Immunosuppressive agents such as cyclosporin A. Some showed them to have beneficial effects.

 - Other therapies that modulate the immune system, such as deoxyribonucleic acid (DNA) vaccines, are in early clinical studies and show promise as future therapies.